seby408/seby408.github.io/docs/_posts/docs/_posts/2024-02-06-endure-by-cameron-hanes-takeaways.md

   - book-summaries
 ---

 I first learned about Cameron Hanes through my admiration of David Goggins.
-In one of Goggins' famous videos he is enthusiastically yelling "Who is going to carry the boats and the logs?!" while doing the bench press.
-In the background of that video you can see Cameron Hanes working out alongside David.
+In one of Goggins' [famous videos](https://youtu.be/vv-yqq2pwOo?si=JI0O0OtKSxs0VSBx&t=290), he is enthusiastically yelling "Who is going to carry the boats and the logs?!" while doing the bench press.
+In the background of that video, you can see Cameron Hanes working out alongside David.

 Reading "Endure" by Cameron Hanes isn't just flipping through pages; it's an expedition into the wilds of human potential, spearheaded by a man who chases after life with the same fervor he uses to track game across the North American wilderness.
 Cameron Hanes is a beast in his own right, a testament to what sheer willpower and raw determination can accomplish.